C410E/Type-to-do/projeto/README.md

-# To do list com feito com typeScript
+# To do list feito com typeScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).